Making Referrals to Disclosure Scotland Policy

-Policy
+Purpose of Policy

-When a volunteer or member of staff is permanently removed from a regulated work position, there are certain circumstances where we must notify the Protection Unit at Disclosure Scotland that this has happened.
-This is called “Making a Referral”.
+This policy is relevant to all those involved in making recruitment/disciplinary decisions for Edinburgh Kayak Club.
+When a volunteer or member of staff is permanently removed from a regulated work position, there are certain circumstances where an organisation must notify the Protection Unit at Disclosure Scotland that this has happened.
+This is called “Making a Referralˮ.
 If we would have permanently removed the individual, the actions detailed in this policy will continue to apply (even if a member of staff or volunteer leaves their regulated work position prior to any action being taken, irrespective of the reason that they leave).

-Condition 1 – A person has been permanently removed/removed themselves from regulated work
+Condition 1 – A person has been permanently removed/removed themselves from regulated work.

-Condition 2 – At least 1 of the following 5 grounds apply
+Condition 2 – At least 1 of the following 5 grounds apply:

 Caused harm to a child or protected adult